 Supplier risk management has finally become a priority for a large number of decision-makers.
 Given the multifaceted nature of supplier risk (financial, contractual, business, technical or CSR), the Purchasing function plays a key role in identifying and eliminating these risks.
 Supplier risk management is then integrated into a more global vision of the supply chain: your SRM strategy.

 Many industrial players have already successfully deployed Mobility Work CMMS to improve the management of their budgets and industrial maintenance routines.
-A year ago, we presented our platform Mobility Work Suppliers which simplifies exchanges between suppliers and industry players.
+A year ago, we presented our platform Mobility Work Hub which simplifies exchanges between suppliers and industry players.
 Mobility Work users can thus plan, manage and monitor the actions of their suppliers or service providers.